 When you see a puff approaching: First off, even if it’s not your job to call puffs, it’s always good practice to run through the motions in your head; it’ll help you stay sharp the next time puff calling is your job.

-When you see a line of breeze rolling down the course, there are four important pieces of information about the approaching wind that will make a difference to your helmsman and trimmers.
+When you see a line of breeze rolling down the course, there are four important pieces of information.
+Mention the things about the approaching wind that will make a difference to your helmsman and trimmers.

 - Is it a lifting or heading puff?
 If it approaches from 45 degrees or forward of your course, it’s a heading puff.
 From 45 to 60 degrees, it’s a median puff.
 From aft of 60degrees, it’s a lifting puff.

 - How much more wind is it?
-This helps the helmsman and trimmer know how much to adjust their trim and angle for the new wind.
+This helps the helmsman and trimmer know how much to adjust their trim for the new wind.

 - How long will it last?
 This tells the helmsman and trimmer how long they’ll sail with the new trim.